andychiare/blog/_posts/xxxx-xx-xx-handling-server-sent-events-with-react-and-nodejs.markdown

 }
 ```

-The `EventSource()` constructor allows to create an object that initiates a communication with the server by making an HTTP request to the endpoint whose URL is passed as an argument.
+The `EventSource()` constructor creates an object that initializes a communication channel between the client and the server.
+This channel is unidirectional, meaning that events flow from the server to the client, never the opposite way.
+We pass it as argument a URL that represents an endpoint from where we want to received events via the HTTP protocol.
+Since we are using HTTP, the URL can be any valid relative or absolute web address, including any possible query strings.

 In our case, the client expects a stream of events from the `events` endpoint within the same domain of the client.
 That is, if the client URL is, for example, `http://localhost:3000` then the server endpoint pushing data will be at `http://localhost:3000/events`.

-Now, let's capture the events sent by the server just adding a few lines of code.
-The new `App` class will look like the following:
+Now, let's capture the events sent by the server by adding a few lines of code.
+We are going to add an `updateFlightState` method to the component which is called whenever we receive a message from the server and updates the component state with the message data.
+The new `App` class looks like the following:

 ```react
 // src/App.js